Providence College: Academics

 As of 2019, Providence College reports an undergraduate acceptance rate of 47.5 percent.
 The average class size is 21 students, with nearly half of all classes including fewer than 20 students.
 There is a student-to-faculty ratio of 12-to-1.

 All classes are taught by full-time professors.
 The college offers 49 majors and 34 minors.
 The majority of students declare majors in the liberal arts or business.
 Regardless of major, all undergraduate students are required to complete a core curriculum which includes credits in the Development of Western Civilization, mathematics, philosophy, theology, natural science, English, fine arts, and social science.
 Beginning with the Class of 2016, the core curriculum was modified to reduce the required credits in natural science and social science, while adding credits in a "core focus" area, as well as proficiencies in intensive writing, oral communication, diversity, and civic engagement.

-Constructed in 1969, the Phillips Memorial Library consists of 3.5 million volumes and is a member of the HELIN library consortium of Rhode Island.
+Constructed in 1969, the Phillips Memorial Library consists of 242,000 volumes and has access to 3.5 million volumes as a member of the HELIN library consortium of Rhode Island.

 Academic divisions

-Providence College comprises four schools: the School of Arts & Sciences, the School of Business, the School of Professional Studies, and the School of Continuing Education.
+Providence College comprises four schools: the School of Arts & Sciences, the School of Business, the School of Education and Social Work and the School of Nursing and Health Sciences.

 The School of Arts & Sciences was created in 2008 as part of the college's addition of a stand-alone School of Business.
-The School offers undergraduate degrees in social sciences, natural sciences, mathematics, the humanities, and fine arts.
+The school offers undergraduate degrees in social sciences, natural sciences, mathematics, the humanities, and fine arts.
 It also offers graduate programs with Masters of Arts in history, biblical studies, mathematics, and theology, as well as a Master of Theological Studies degree.

 The School of Business was created in 2008 and immediately began the accreditation process for the AACSB.
 The college's successful accreditation was received in 2012.
-The school offers four undergraduate degrees, in management, finance, accountancy, and marketing, in addition to a Master of Business Administration (MBA) graduate program.
-The school also offers a certificate program in business studies.
+The school offers four undergraduate degrees, in management, finance, accountancy, and marketing and two graduate programs, a Master of Business Administration (MBA) graduate program. and a Master of Science in Business Analytics.
+The school also offers three graduate certificates in business analytics, digital marketing, and sports management.

 Created as a separate school in 2008, the School of Professional Studies includes undergraduate and graduate degree programs in education and special education, social work, and health policy.
 It also offers a certificate program in special education administration.

 The School of Continuing Education offers courses to complete an associate's degree or bachelor's degree with programs including social sciences, theology, organizational studies, humanities, and liberal studies.
 In addition, it offers numerous certificate programs, including a Teacher Certification Program (TCP).